devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 }
 ```

-Prevents Terraform from destroying the resource through normal operations — attempting to do so produces a hard error instead of proceeding.
+Prevents Terraform from destroying the resource through normal operations, attempting to do so produces a hard error instead of proceeding.

 Typical use: a production database, a stateful resource with data that can't be trivially recreated, anything where an accidental `destroy` would be a genuine incident.
-I put this flag on every production data store I write configuration for, without exception, as a standing team policy — it's cheap insurance against exactly the kind of "wrong workspace" mistake described in §9.
+I put this flag on every production data store I write configuration for, without exception, as a standing team policy, it's cheap insurance against exactly the kind of "wrong workspace" mistake described in §9.

 ## 49. ignore_changes